edwardgerhold/syntaxjs/README.md

 undefined
 es6>
 ```
 Sometimes i break code here, sometimes there.

 The other day, i fix it :-)

+Current status is broken.
+A couple of mistakes is uncleared since december.

+But not the problem

 - Have to write up the documentation
 - Have filled out a few issues for myself.